GitHub issues integration

 - Card’s title to the issue’s title both ways

-- Card’s release from StoriesOnBoard to GitHub as milestone.
+- Card’s release from StoriesOnBoard to GitHub as a milestone.
 We recommend managing releases/milestones in StoriesOnBoard as syncing is currently limited to one way from StoriesOnBoard to GitHub.

 Setting up the integration

-In this guide I assume that you already have a story map in StoriesOnBoard where you have admin access and a repo in GitHub where you also have admin privileges.
+In this guide, I assume that you already have a story map in StoriesOnBoard where you have admin access and a repo in GitHub where you also have admin privileges.

 Connect to a GitHub repository